langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.1.14.3.
 The Role of Infrastructure & Automation

-- A major change that has enabled developers to incorporate security checks throughout the development life cycle has been the adoption of an “everything-as-code” approach.
+- A major change that has enabled developers to incorporate security checks throughout the development life cycle has been the adoption of an "everything-as-code" approach.
 This includes both how software is built anywhere it is run.
   The infrastructure layer has become an integral part of soft‐ ware delivery and the software's attack surface.
 This requires additional checks on containers, Kubernetes, cloud configurations, and infrastructure as code.
 This everything-as-code approach stores all information in code repositories, promoting versioning, drift detection,